n6ufal/edit/docs/beginners-guide.md

 ### Antivirus

-> How can I safely scan files, and determine if detection's are false positives?
+> How can I safely scan files, and determine if detections are false positives?

 Before installing any file, its recommended to scan the setup / install with **[VirusTotal](https://www.virustotal.com/)**.
 If you're having trouble determining if something is a false positive, refer to the **[Scan Guide](https://rentry.co/VTGuide)**, or send it to us in Discord and we'll take a look for you.